The Graaff family have played a defining role in the South African political, social and business landscape for over three generations.

 Sir David Pieter de Villiers Graaff, 1st Baronet

-Sir David Graaff: Mayor of Cape Town, Cabinet Minister, Delegate to Versailles, businessman - and the founder of De Grendel.
+Mayor of Cape Town, Cabinet Minister, High Commissioner to UK, Delegate to the Treaty of Versailles, businessman and the founder of De Grendel.

 Sir David Pieter De Villiers Graaff, the first Baronet of De Grendel, is famous as one of the leading politicians and businessmen in the early days of South Africa.

 He started life as a butcher’s assistant at the age of 11.
-By 22, he and his brother were directors of their company and realized the immense possibilities of refrigerating meat, founding Imperial Cold Storage, and building it into one of the largest cold storage companies in the world.
+By 22, he and his brother were directors of their company and realized the immense possibilities of refrigerating meat, founding The Imperial Cold Storage Company, and building it into one of the largest cold storage companies in the world.
+He was mayor of Cape Town at the age of 32.

 CLICK HERE to read more about the first baronet of De Grendel.